Forest Schools

 Forest School Ethos and Principles:

-A Forest School is a long-term process with regular sessions in a natural setting, Practitioners should aim for Forest Schools to occur on a regular basis, with sessions occurring at least once every two weeks over a long period of time.
-The sessions should ideally be attended by the same group of students.
-Planning, adaptation, observation, and review are all essential.
-The program's structure should be focussed on collaboration between learners and practitioners.
-Learning advancement should be clearly highlighted and fit within the wider school curriculum.
+A Forest School is a long-term process with regular sessions in a natural setting.
+Practitioners should aim to run sessions at least once every two weeks over a long period of time.
+Ideally, the same group of learners should attend each session.

 Forest School puts the learner at the centre and creates a strong learning community.
 It responds to the individual needs and interests of each learner.
 Cooperative learning includes teaching, watching, talking, connecting and support.
 This helps learners feel ownership and responsible for learning.